affiliate disclosure

 Block Bad Request (BBQ)

-If you run a page speed test with GtMetrix, “Avoid Bad Request” is one standard error message in the report.
+If you run a page speed test with GTmetrix, “Avoid Bad Request” is one of the standard error messages in the report.

 I have tried several plugins for that, but this one works.

 The good thing is you don’t have to go through any setup page.
-It only takes install, activate, and you’re done.
+It only takes installing, activating, and you’re done.
 Forget it.
-100% plug-and-play forget plugin.
+100% plug-and-play, forget plugin.

-Here is the link to Block Bad Request (BBQ) WordPress plugin.
+Here is the link to the Block Bad Request (BBQ) WordPress plugin.

 WebCraftic Clearfy – WordPress Optimization Plugin

-This one does a lot of optimization tasks – Clearfy is a multipurpose WordPress plugin.
+This one handles many optimization tasks; Clearfy is a multipurpose WordPress plugin.

 Like Autoptimize, Clearfy also minifies HTML content and inlines critical CSS codes, but it does more than that.